rockymadden/react-github-repos/readme.md

 ## Using
-> Also check out the [example directory](https://github.com/rockymadden/react-github-repos/tree/master/example) which includes full HTML, JavaScript, and CSS examples which you can adapt.
+> Also check out the [example directory](https://github.com/rockymadden/react-github-repos/tree/master/example) which includes full HTML, JavaScript, and CSS examples.

 __Basic:__
 ```javascript